evildmp/diataxis-documentation-framework/tutorials-how-to.rst

     ..  grid-item::

-        The learner **may not even have sufficient compentence to ask the questions** that a tutorial answer.
+        The learner **may not even have sufficient competence to ask the questions** that a tutorial answers.

     ..  grid-item::